Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 Macchiato is a drink primarily enjoyed in the afternoon.
 It consists of a shot of espresso, topped with only one or two teaspoons of steamed milk.

 The name macchiato means spotted or stained in Italian.
-This refers to the small amount of milk that is meant to smear the espresso in the cup.
+This refers to the small amount of milk meant to smear the espresso in the cup.

-Additionally, the milk added to the espresso is meant only to enhance the flavor of the coffee and should never overpower it.
+Additionally, the milk added to the espresso is meant only to enhance the coffee’s flavor and should never overpower it.

 8. Caffe Americano